 If you have all that going for you, expect to start seeing results within four months to a year.
 Remember that your website’s visibility and ranking will be heavily influenced by who your competitors are and what keywords you’re trying to rank for.
 It’s also likely that you’ll see quicker results in metrics like backlinks, but keyword ranking and site authority will have a slower crawl.

-You don’t have to be an SEO expert to see results, but the only way to know if you’re making progress is to enforce a marketing plan, track the results, and tweak and refine your strategies as data comes in.
+To know if you’re making progress is to enforce a marketing plan, track the results, and tweak and refine your strategies as data comes in.
 SEO is an investment where consistency is key.
 Over time, you’ll see it pay off on your bottom line.
 Prioritize sustainability over speed, and you’ll enjoy the rewards longer, as well.

 Learn How to Track SEO Performance Today

-Now that you have the metrics and tools, you can start tracking the results of your SEO efforts.
+Now that you have the metrics and SEO tools, you can start tracking the results of your efforts.
 As you’ve probably gleaned from this guide, there’s a lot of work that goes into SEO ranking.
 And the work doesn’t stop even when you get to the top.

 If you find it overwhelming to tackle SEO on your own, check out our SEO Toolkit.
 It contains over 15 tools and reports to assist you in getting the best SEO results.
 The toolkit offers two approaches — an SEO dashboard and a curated set of SEO tools that you can use to create reports on competitive research, keyword research, link building, rank tracking, on-page SEO, and technical SEO.